masashiltakahashi/masashiltakahashi.github.io/_pages/about.md

 <p style="margin-top: 1em;"></p>

 ##### I will be on the academic job market in **2026--2027**.
-I am also fortunate to be visiting the Board of Governors of the Federal Reserve System in Washington, D.C., as a Dissertation Fellow this summer.
+This summer, I will visit the Board of Governors of the Federal Reserve System in Washington, D.C., as a Dissertation Fellow.
 <p style="margin-top: 1em;"></p>

 Contact: `mft5548@psu.edu`